 Senators struggle to amend, finish $1T infrastructure bill

-Nearing decision time, senators were struggling late Thursday to wrap up work on the bipartisan infrastructure plan despite hopes to expedite consideration and voting on the nearly $1 trillion proposal.
+Nearing decision time, senators were struggling to wrap up work on the bipartisan infrastructure plan despite hopes to expedite consideration and voting on the nearly $1 trillion proposal.

 One of the amendments generating the most attention Thursday involved cryptocurrency.